LottieFiles/glottie/player/readme.md

 ### Contributing

-Discover how you can [contribute to this project](doc/contributing.md).
+Learn how you can [contribute to this project](doc/contributing.md).

 ## Testing Glottie